 The blue-tongue skink is the largest member of the skink family.
 They are known for their think bodies stubby little T-Rex arms/legs, and mostly their long bright blue tongues.
-They spend the majority of their day basking or looking for food.
+These lizards spend the majority of their day basking or looking for food.
 They also have one heck of a bite!

 First the Stats…